-Tuesday 17 August 2010 — This is more than 14 years old.
+Tuesday 17 August 2010 — This is over 14 years old.
 Be careful.

 After posting Alain De Botton’s quote about meaningful work, I read his book The Joys and Sorrows of Work.
 It was an interesting read, but ultimately a bit empty.
 He described a number of unusual working environments, but managed not to get a single worker’s words or thoughts onto the page.
 Mostly what he describes are the factual landscape, his own reactions to what he sees, and way too much about his own difficulties traveling.